Peytonjohnhall/CubeMergedWithSphere/README.md

 Note: At 31°46'40"N Latitude, where mount Zion stands, the earth's average radius at ground level is approximately 20,906,306.39764 feet or 3,959.527726825757782 miles.

-Let us use latitude in visualization of the given data.
-Implementing algebraic functions in (a) Python program(s) is an efficient method in precisely visualizing the concept of these data.
+Let us use latitude in visualizing the given data.
+Implementing algebraic functions into (a) Python program(s) is an efficient method in precisely visualizing the concept of these data.